Andrewy-gh/fittrack/client/docs/migration-notes/plan-2.md

 1. **Zero breaking changes** to your existing components
 2. **Immediate benefits** of type safety and consistent query/mutation patterns
 3. **Future flexibility** to leverage advanced features like tags-based cache invalidation
-4. **Foundation for centralized authentication** through client interceptors when you switch to Hey API
+4. **Centralized authentication** through client interceptors
 5. **Safe rollback** capability if needed

 The wrapper function approach allows you to enjoy the benefits of Hey API's generated code while maintaining complete control over your authentication logic and cache invalidation strategies.
-Once you switch to Hey API, you can then implement the client interceptor approach described in your interceptor plan document for even cleaner authentication handling.
+The client interceptor approach handles authentication automatically, making your code cleaner and more maintainable.